GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/audio/index.md

 The easiest way to play an audio file is to use the action "**Play a sound**" or "**Play a music file**".
 Choose the file to be played for the first parameter of both actions.

 The supported audio file formats depends on the platform, but are generally:

-- Waveform Audio Format (wav), for short sound effects
+* Waveform Audio Format (WAV), for short sound effects,
-- Advanced Audio Coding (AAC), for background musics or large audio files.
+* Advanced Audio Coding (AAC), for background musics or large audio files.

 Some platforms also support:

-- MP3 — but quality is below AAC, and this might not be always supported on some devices or operating systems),
+* MP3 — but quality is below AAC, and this might not be always supported on some devices or operating systems),
-- Ogg Vorbis (OGG), but it won't work on iOS and on the Safari browser.
+* Ogg Vorbis (OGG), but it won't work on iOS and on the Safari browser.

 !!! tip